WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission.

 Cons

-While I’ve only used EQ Bank’s Savings Plus Account and purchased various GICs, I can say that their additional banking, investing, and borrowing products are among Canada’s best.
+While I’ve only used EQ Bank’s Personal Account and purchased various GICs, I can say that their additional banking, investing, and borrowing products are among Canada’s best.

-If you’re looking for a safe, traditional bank with no fees, EQ Bank might be a suitable option for you.
+If you’re looking for a safe, digital bank with no fees, then EQ Bank might be a suitable option for you.

 Related Articles